Every student shapes a successful future

 As children enter preschool some of their primary goals are to learn how to navigate the classroom, get along with others, and manage their own behavior.
-In APS we are using Positive Behavior Interventions Support (PBiS) to support our students in meeting these goals.
+In APS we are using Positive Behavior Interventions and Supports (PBiS) to support our students in meeting these goals.

-Positive Behavioral Interventions Support means using positive language to help kids learn how to be successful at school and at home.
+Positive Behavioral Interventions and Supports means using positive language to help kids learn how to be successful at school and at home.

 - Clearly stating what we expect children to do.